 4.2.
 Preconditioning

 4.2.1.
 The fuel tank(s) shall be filled with the specified test fuel.
-If the existing fuel in the fuel tank(s) does not meet the specifications contained in paragraph 3.4.1. above, the existing fuel shall be drained prior to the fuel fill.
+If the existing fuel in the fuel tank(s) does not meet the specifications contained in paragraph 3.4.1., the existing fuel shall be drained prior to the fuel fill.
 The test fuel shall be at a temperature less than or equal to 289 K (+16 °C).
 For the above operations the evaporative emission control system shall neither be abnormally purged nor abnormally loaded.

 4.2.2.
 The vehicle is moved to the test cell and placed on the chassis dynamometer.